-- 70. The key issues to consider are the need for the development, the impact on the parkland setting of Kneesworth House, a Grade II Listed Building, and the impact on the wider landscape and countryside. - 71.
+- 52. The key issues to consider are the need for the development, the impact on the parkland setting of Kneesworth House, a Grade II Listed Building, and the impact on the wider landscape and countryside.
+Members considered these matters at the March meeting and resolved that, provided the impact on existing trees could be satisfactorily addressed, consent could be granted.
+However as this a new application I have rehearsed the issues below. - 53.
 The site lies beyond the village framework for Bassingbourn-cum-Kneesworth and in the countryside.
-The proposed new building is therefore contrary to Policy CS12 of the Local Plan in that it would lie outside of the built-up framework of the village. - 72.
-During pre-application discussions officers indicated that if a proposal could be put forward with sufficient justification i.e. there was a clear and well established need for the hospital to expand and the impact on both the setting of the adjacent Listed Building and the wider landscape and countryside could be minimised to acceptable levels that officers may be able to give general support.
+The proposed new building is therefore contrary to Policy CS12 of the Local Plan in that it would lie outside of the built-up framework of the village. - 54.
+During discussions prior to submission of the earlier application officers indicated that if a proposal could be put forward with sufficient justification i.e. there was a clear and well established need for the hospital to expand and the impact on both the setting of the adjacent Listed Building and the wider landscape and countryside could be minimised to acceptable levels that officers may be able to give general support.
 Early schemes showed a building that was in part two storey and too close to the NE footpath to allow for new planting.

-The single storey approach is now considered by both the Conservation Manager and the Landscape Design Officer to have an acceptable impact subject to appropriate materials and detailing and revisions to the landscape proposals.
+The single storey approach was previously considered by both the Conservation Manager and the then Landscape Design Officer to have an acceptable impact subject to appropriate materials and detailing and revisions to the landscape proposals.
+Any additional comments on the current application will be reported at the meeting